Automation platform FAQ

 );

 That's all!
 When you run your app, it will use the environment variables stored within your .env file.
-Of course, you won't be using your .env file when your app is deployed (nor should you ever commit that file to source control), so the real power of environment variables is seen when you use the env Slack CLI helper.
+You won't be using your .env file when your app is deployed (nor should you ever commit that file to source control), so the real power of environment variables is seen when you use the env Slack CLI helper.
 Once your app is deployed using slack deploy, add your environment variable with the following command:

 slack env add github_token ABC123DEF

 If your token contains non-alphanumeric characters, wrap it in double quotes.
-Environment variables added via the slack env add command can be accessed via the env CLI helper, which also allows you to update and remove them.
+Environment variables added via the slack env add command can be accessed via the env Slack CLI helper, which also allows you to update and remove them.

 Can I import additional libraries and SDKs?

 Yes, you can!
 To use a Deno Third Party Module, Deno imports modules using URLs.
-You can see how we do this for a test file in the Deno GitHub functions sample app
+You can see how we do this for a test file in the Deno GitHub functions sample app.

 // /functions/create_issue_test.ts